As we start to move towards reuniting with families, consider a more formal portrait of your long-awaited get togethers.

 On a beautiful fall day, I posed my subject next to a tree facing the back of the house, which acted as a reflector.
 The sun bounced off the house and lit the girl’s face and gave her a really nice highlight in each eye.
 Reflectors can be any white or near white surface, such as a painted brick wall, a sign on a door, or more.
 Position your subject in the path of the light as it bounces naturally off the “reflector.”
 If you are in a place where there is no structure that can act as a reflector, then break out a white piece of foam core or oat tag to bounce light back into your subject’s face and eyes.
 If you love this technique for posed portraits, then you might consider buying a reflector from your local camera store.
 So look around to see not only where the light is coming from, but what it is bouncing off.

 |The lit leaves in the background add some drama.

-Click the link below to download Photo Tips Card #4 and add it to your d-ring with the other tips cards.
 Window light is one of my favorite ways to take portraits and still life shots as you well know since my blog entries frequently feature this type of shot.
 I felt by sketching out how I position the camera and the subject might be helpful.
 I am going to ask you to not laugh at my funny sketches, but I am sure you will not be able to help yourself.
 I laughed too as I was making the card.